Olive baboon: Characteristics

 The olive baboon is named for its coat, which, at a distance, is a shade of green-grey.
 At closer range, its coat is multicoloured, due to rings of yellow-brown and black on the hairs.
 The hair on the baboon's face is coarser and ranges from dark grey to black.
 This coloration is shared by both sexes, although males have a mane of longer hair that tapers down to ordinary length along the back.

 Besides the mane, the male olive baboon differs from the female in terms of weight, body and canine tooth size; males are, on average, 70 cm tall while standing and females measure 60 cm in height.
-The olive baboon is one of the largest species of monkey; only the chacma baboon and the mandrill attain similar sizes.
+The olive baboon is one of the largest species of monkey; along with chacma baboons, mandrills, and muriquis.
 The head-and-body length can range from 50 to 114 cm, with a species average of around 85 cm.
 At the shoulder on all fours, females average 55 cm against males, which average 70 cm.
 The typical weight range for both sexes is reportedly 10–37 kg, with males averaging 24 kg and females averaging 14.7 kg.
 Some males may weigh as much as 50 kg.